Bw00d/action_plan/README.md

 deploying the application to production.

 ## TODO
+- Fix checkboxes on 202 to us bip
+- Deploy to Heroku
+- Add upload for cover photo and maps to AWS
+- Add resources
+- Add current and planned actions
+- Add open task tracker or 24-48-72
+- Add ICS 203
 - Install and configure the [Secure Headers gem](https://github.com/twitter/secureheaders).
 - Set up CodeClimate with Rubocop, Reek, Brakeman, and ESLint engines.